Do you want to organize an office drawer in your workspace?

 Is the item a good fit for this drawer?

 Going back to my first point, is the item in question a suitable size for your desk drawer?
-If the item is unable to properly fit inside the drawer, or if you find yourself having trouble closing the drawer with the item inside of it, you’ll have to come up with a better storage solution.
+Is the item unable to properly fit inside the drawer?
+Do you have trouble closing the drawer with the item inside of it?
+If so, you need to identify a better storage solution.

 Do I have too much of a single type of item in my drawer?

 Sure, you need pens to do your work, but do you need to one hundred pens sitting in your desk drawer at a single time?
-Aim to keep small quantities of office supplies in your desk drawer.
+Keep small quantities of office supplies in your desk drawer at any one time.
 Move any office supply excess to an office supply cabinet or other storage area.

 Is the item necessary or required for my work?

-If you have large quantities of personal or other items in your desk drawer, you may want to remove these items from the drawer and bring them home.
+Do you have large quantities of personal or other items in your desk drawer?
+Remove these items from the drawer and bring them home for permanent storage.

 Identify practical storage solutions.